l-with/ansible-role-duplicacy/README.md

 install and configure [duplicacy](https://github.com/gilbertchen/duplicacy)

-The role install duplciacy and three scripts for duplicacy init, duplicacy backup and duplicacy prune.
+The role installs duplicacy and three scripts for `duplicacy init`, `duplicacy backup` and `duplicacy prune`.
-The backup and the prune scripts conditionally execute pre and post scripts if they exists (the builtin mechanism from duplicacy for pre and post commands is not used).
+The pre and post scripts are placed in the duplicacy working directory at `.duplicacy/scripts` to be used by the builtin mechanism from duplicacy for pre and post commands.

+The output of `duplicacy backup` is placed in `backup.log` and the output of `duplicacy prune` in `prune.log` in the working directory of duplicacy.

 ## Role Variables